robruiz/easy-customizer-settings-class/README.md

 - **sections**: Define each new section to be added to the customizer.
 We lumped in id for simplicity. 'title' allows for localization

   - Refer to [WP Codex Docs](https://developer.wordpress.org/reference/classes/wp_customize_section/__construct/) for all args
-- **settings**: For the most part, all args from [this WP Codex function](https://developer.wordpress.org/reference/classes/wp_customize_setting/__construct/) apply.
+- **settings**: Each setting is it's own array in this array of settings.
+We tried to combine the args for settings and controls as much as possible to keep this as simple as possible.
+For the most part, all args from [this WP Codex function](https://developer.wordpress.org/reference/classes/wp_customize_setting/__construct/) apply.
+Also All control args can be passed in, [view Codex docs for controls](https://developer.wordpress.org/reference/classes/wp_customize_control/__construct/) for more details on how those work.
 We changed 'transport' to 'refresh' because it makes more sense
+  - **type**: (optional) All base core types are currently supported.
+Type is optional, if not included, a basic text field is assumed.
+The following more complex types are also supported:
+    - Basic Types include: 'text', 'checkbox', 'textarea', 'radio', 'select', and 'dropdown-pages'.
+Additional input types such as 'email', 'url', 'number', 'hidden', and 'date' are supported implicitly.
+    - **color** - Color Picker
+    - **date** - Data/Time Picker
+    - **media** - Image/Attachment Selection
 If you have any ideas for improvement, please submit an issue or a PR.
 Thanks!